ariguillegp/dockershame/README.md

 This project will create a k8s cluster in your machine using virtualbox as your hypervisor and it will be fully automated via kubeadm, ansible and vagrant.
 The default scenario will deploy one master node and 2 workers, but it can be easily escalated as long as you have the hardware resources to do so.
-The default container runtime is containerd but it can be changed to CRI-O.
+The default base operating system for your cluster nodes will be Ubuntu 20.04 and the container runtime is going to be containerd but it can be changed to CRI-O.

 Everything was tested on a machine running Archlinux, but theoretically it will work on a variety of other platforms as long as the minimum requirements are satisfied.